single-spa/single-spa.js.org/docs/migrating-react-tutorial.md

 Since we have registered our application, single-spa will be listening for the application to `bootstrap` and `mount`.
 We can use the [single-spa-react](ecosystem-react.md) helper library to make use of the generic React lifecycle hooks.
 See the [registered application lifecycle](building-applications.md#registered-application-lifecycle) docs to learn more about each lifecycle function.

-For this tutorial, we will be implenting the required lifecycle functions in a new `root.app.js` file within the `src` folder.
+For this tutorial, we will be implementing the required lifecycle functions in a new `root.app.js` file within the `src` folder.
 From the root directory, run the following code to install the `single-spa-react` helper library and create the new file:

 ```bash
 yarn add single-spa-react